What is mange?

 What is the prognosis for my dog?

 Treatment of demodectic mange is generally successful.
-However, if the immune system is defective, neither the mites nor the infection may respond to treatment.
-With generalized demodicosis, successful treatment may take a long time.
+However, if the immune system is weakened, neither the mites nor the infection may respond to treatment.
+With generalized demodicosis, successful treatment may take a long time and may require regular skin scrapings to assess the progress of the treatment.

-Because the immune system does not mature until twelve to eighteen months of age, a dog with demodectic mange may have relapses until that age.
+Because the immune system does not mature until 12 to 18 months of age, a dog with demodectic mange may have relapses until that age.
+In addition, dogs with suppressed immune systems may be susceptible to relapse.
 It is important to treat as soon as a relapse occurs to minimize the possibility of developing uncontrollable problems.
+Relapses are usually recognized three to six months after treatment is discontinued.